 - The content relating to your products is picked up by search engines, so encouraging more people to visit your site.

-- If that content is relevant then other sites will link to you, so driving more visitors to your site and requiring search engines to rank you higher in their listings.
+- If that content is relevant, then other sites will link to you, driving more visitors to your site and requiring search engines to rank you higher in their listings.

 - Finally, if your content proves valuable to people (along with your offerings, of course) a social media presence will lead to groups of people who appreciate what you do and voluntarily promote you across the Web.